I have a whole bunch of stuff I need to get to, but let’s address this trade fast, before it spoils.

 New England bundled that 96th pick with a #4 (slot 124) to Detroit, in order to move up 11 spots and take OT Antonio Garcia, who got great ratings– then missed the entire 2017 season with an unknown injury.
 (2018 note: blood clots on his lungs) It doesn’t always go as planned.

 3. One detail in the trade makes things interesting.
 If the Patriots let Collins sign with another team at the end of the season, the NFL would have awarded them a compensation pick in the third round of the 2018 draft.
 The deal gives him one of the Browns compensation picks for 2017– at the end of this year.

-Is Bill Belicheat making the trade because Tom Brady is getting old and he wants the pick ASAP?
+Is Bill Belicheat making the trade because Tom Brady is getting old and he wants to restock his roster ASAP?
 Or did he do it because he thinks the 2017 draft is super-great– or maybe the 2018 draft isn’t?
 Your guess is as good as mine

 - Thomas was a linebacker in the Paul Kruger mode– went for the big payday, didn’t like the new team or the coach (New England) and was out of the league after three years.

 As for the Browns:

 4. This deal illustrates something I said in the season preview: Whatever the Marx Brothers say, Hue Jackson is running the show.Jimmy Haslam told him that Browns wanted to try things a new way– but if Jackson felt he needed something, Jimmy would make sure he had it.